grzesiek-galezowski/tdd-ebook/manuscript/130_Boundaries.md

 }
 ```

-In this case, the integer numbers can really be "any" -- the described relationship between input and output is independent of the actual values we use.
+In this case, the values of the first two integer numbers pushed on the stack doesn't matter -- the described relationship between input and output is independent of the actual values we use.
 As we saw in the last chapter, this is the typical case where we would apply Constrained Non-Determinism.

 Sometimes, however, specified objects exhibit different behaviors based on what is passed to their constructors or methods or what they get by calling other objects.
 For example:

-- in our application we may have a licensing policy where a feature is allowed to be used only when the license is valid, and denied after it has expired.
-In such case, the behavior before the expiry date is different than after -- the expiry date is the functional behavior boundary.
+- in our application, we may have a licensing policy where a feature is allowed to be used only when the license is valid, and denied after it has expired.
+In such a case, the behavior before the expiry date is different than after -- the expiry date is the functional behavior boundary.
 - Some shops are open from 10 AM to 6 PM, so if we had a query in our application whether the shop is currently open, we would expect it to be answered differently based on what the current time is.
 Again, the open and closed dates are functional behavior boundaries.
 - An algorithm calculating the absolute value of an integer number returns the same number for inputs greater than or equal to `0` but negated input for negative numbers.
 Thus, `0` marks the functional boundary in this case.